 Migraine is a condition that usually features a headache and symptoms such as nausea and sensitivity to light.
 During a basilar migraine episode, a person may have many other symptoms.

-Researchers are not sure what causes basilar migraines, but treatments are available to prevent them and lessen their intensity.
+Researchers are not sure what causes basilar migraine.
+Various treatments can help prevent these episodes and lessen their intensity.

 - double vision

-Aura symptoms usually occur before the onset of the migraine pain, which can range from moderate to severe.
-The pain may concentrate in one area of the head before spreading.
+Aura symptoms usually occur before the onset of pain, which can range from moderate to severe.
+The pain may begin in one area of the head before spreading.

-Migraines can also cause allodynia, which is when a light touch, such as clothing brushing against the skin, causes pain.
+Migraine can also cause allodynia.
+A person with allodynia feels pain from light touch, such as from clothing brushing against the skin.

-Women who take combined contraceptive pills and experience migraines with aura are at an increased risk of ischemic stroke.
-For this reason, the World Health Organization do not recommend prescribing combined pills to women who experience this type of migraine.
+Females who experience migraine with aura and who take combined contraceptive pills may have a particularly high risk of ischemic stroke.
+For this reason, the World Health Organization (WHO) do not recommend prescribing birth control that contains moderate-to-high levels of estrogen to people who experience this type of migraine.